-The Illinois & Michigan Canal provided the first complete water route from the East Coast to the Gulf of Mexico by connecting Lake Michigan to the Mississippi River via the Illinois River.
-Today, the I&M Canal trail has preserved 80 of the original 96 miles as a multi-use trail; this segment begins in Romeoville and follows the canal towpath southwest to Peru.
-The 61 mile I&M Canal State Trail, from LaSalle to Rockdale, forms the lower portion of the trail.
+The Illinois & Michigan Canal provided the final link in the water route from the east coast to the Gulf of Mexico by connecting Lake Michigan to the Mississippi River via the Illinois River.
+Today, the Illinois & Michigan (I&M) Canal State Trail has preserved nearly 70 miles along the towpath of the original 96-mile canal as a multi-use trail.

 The longest complete section of trail begins in the west at the Illinois River in LaSalle.
 The 61.5-mile route, managed by the Illinois Department of Natural Resources, stretches east to Rockdale, just south of Joliet.
 Trail users will find a number of state parks along the canal, including Channahon State Park (Channahon); Aux Sable access area (8 miles from Channahon); William G. Stratton State Park (Morris); Gebhard Woods State Park (Morris); and Buffalo Rock State Park (west of Ottawa).
 Most of the parks offer public boat access, and some feature original canal locks and restored locktender’s houses.

 Just west of Rockdale, the trail links directly to the Rock Run Greenway Trail.
 Farther east, a short trip north on S. Larkin Avenue/State Route 7 leads trail users to the Joliet Junction Trail.
 Both paved trails head north into Joliet.